 COVID-19 Vaccine Updates

 State and local health departments determine how vaccines are distributed.
 Dignity Health facilities are participating in the administration of COVID-19 vaccines according to the guidelines for distribution provided by the local state or county health department.
-Information about vaccine availability at Dignity Health Medical Groups is available below; and additional information is available through your county or state health department, or the CDC website.
+For more information about when or where you may be able to receive the vaccine, check with your county or state health department, or the CDC website.